FAQs – Open-flued gas heaters and ventilation

 The inspection and maintenance of an appliance is to ensure your gas appliance is maintained in good and safe working order.
-A service should include carrying out a visual inspection of the appliance and flue system, conduct a negative pressure and combustion spillage test (CO test), internal cleaning, the repair or replacement of parts and operation of the appliance to ensure it is operating correctly and safely.
+A service should include:

 How much does the service cost?

 The cost of a service will vary depending on the type of appliance, the gasfitter, the location of the appliance and a range of other factors.
-The best option is to look online or in the Yellow Pages and contact a few gasfitters to get a range of prices.
+The best option is to look online, in your local newspaper or in the Yellow Pages and contact a few gasfitters to get a range of prices.

 Will the gasfitter provide me with a certificate of compliance or documentation once the service is complete?